neurospin/unicog/bids/README.md

         ----------------------------------------------------------------

-The order of the rows does not really matter, although we recommend to add the acquisitions as they are done and automatically download to make sanity checks of the data.
-The download can be done incrementally so there is no need for you to wait until the end of experiment to start exporting files to the BIDS format and start exploring your data.
+The order of the rows does not really matter, although we recommend to add the subjects as they are acquired and download to perform sanity checks of the data.
+Downloads are incremental so there is no need for you to wait until the end of experiment to start exporting files to the BIDS format and start exploring your data.

 As you may have noticed only when multiple sessions take place we will find more than one row for the same participant, these rows should be identically in every value except for the acq_date and session_label.

-The NIP column will only be used to identify subjects in the server and will not be included in any way on the BIDS dataset due to subject anonymization.
-Moreover we recommend you to not use the NIP as the participant_label to avoid future preprocessing of all the filenames of the dataset before publication.
+The _NIP_ column will only be used to identify subjects in the NeuroSpin database and will not be included in any way on the BIDS dataset to ensure proper de-identification.
+Moreover we recommend you to not use the NIP as the _participant_label_ to avoid the need of future de-identification of the BIDS dataset before publication.

-The participant_label and session_label are taken from this file to create the folders and file names in the BIDS dataset, every other column will be added to a new participants.tsv file included under the bids_dataset top folder.
+The _participant_label_ and _session_label_ are taken from this file to create the folders and file names in the BIDS dataset, every other column will be added to a new `participants.tsv` file included under the `bids_dataset` top folder.

 ### Download.tsv

-Contains information about the specific files to export from the NeuroSpin server and how they should be named in the bids_dataset.
+Contains information about the specific files to export from the NeuroSpin server and how they should be named in the `bids_dataset`.
 This file convention was created to extremely facilitate specifying how to download and name the files for regular experimental designs for which each subject/session contains the same acquisition structure.
 Nonetheless it is also easy to add exceptions,